purescript-halogen/purescript-halogen-subscriptions/README.md

 ## Quick start

-The `halogen-subscriptions` library helps you create, transform, and end push/pull subscriptions.
+The `halogen-subscriptions` library helps you create and transform push-based subscriptions.
 Most subscriptions follow this pattern:

 1. Use the `create` function to produce a paired `Emitter` and `Listener`.
 An emitter is a possibly-infinite list of values that you can subscribe to, and a listener is a mechanism for pushing values to the emitter.
 2. Use the `subscribe` function to subscribe to outputs from the emitter by providing a callback function to run each time a value is emitted.